abhikainthla/OLX-Clone/Vishal/README.md

 ## Folder Structure

-In the provided README template, I used a combination of semantic and non-semantic HTML tags.
+In the provided README template, I used a combination of semantic HTML tags.
 Here's a breakdown:

 Semantic HTML Tags:

-<h1>, <h2>, <p>: These are semantic HTML tags representing headings and paragraphs, respectively.
+## <h1>, <h2>, <p>: These are semantic HTML tags representing headings and paragraphs, respectively.
-<a>: Represents hyperlinks and is used for linking to different sections or external resources.
+## <a>: Represents hyperlinks and is used for linking to different sections or external resources.
-<ul>, <li>: Represents an unordered list and list items, respectively.
+## <ul>, <li>: Represents an unordered list and list items, respectively.
 Used in the "Table of Contents" section.

 ### About Section: